backslashag/fasubmitspinner/README.md

 # fa.submit.spinner
 ## Purpose
-fa.submit.spinner is a small jQuery based library which adds a nice spinner to disabled submit-buttons.
+fa.submit.spinner is a small library which adds a nice spinner to disabled submit-buttons.
 The library uses fontAwesome spinners as default, but you're free to use your own button styles.

 ## Examples
 You'll find some examples in the demo-folder.